 If you haven’t watched the shows in fabulous 4K resolution, four times better than high definition, on Bell Media’s Fibe TV1 video on demand channel, here’s your chance to check the shows out in very good quality HD format.
 You’ll see why we think Dan has tremendous promise as an on-camera performer and how he takes to the role with his friendly and charming manner.
 Plus, he’s a heck of a chef, as his recipes on the show and in the book attest.

-Meanwhile, the newest edition of The Cookbook, version two of the work in progress, are available here: MARKET TO TABLE THE COOKBOOK ONLINE VERSION TWO FINAL.
-We’ve printed up a few hard copies for very good and tolerant friends to read for comment, to find plain old typos and make content and formatting suggestions.
+Meanwhile, the newest edition of The Cookbook, version two of the work in progress, was available briefly, but now the e-book version has been published this is no longer the cased.
+We printed up a few hard copies for very good and tolerant friends to read for comment, to find plain old typos and make content and formatting suggestions.
 They are also trying out recipes at random to ensure they really do work out as promised.

 Some of the suggestions from the initial read have been incorporated, but if your suggestion didn’t make it on this cut, please don’t be offended.
 There’s going to be at least one more version before we have a book we can feel confident is ready for mass market.
 One of the decisions we have to make is whether to aim for a printed market or an e-book market and your comments on that subject are welcome too.